KIAA2013

-KIAA2013, also known as Q8IYS2 or MGC33867, is a single-pass transmembrane protein encoded by the KIAA2013 gene in humans.
+Uncharacterized protein KIAA2013, also known as Q8IYS2 or MGC33867, is a single-pass transmembrane protein encoded by the KIAA2013 gene in humans.
 The complete function of KIAA2013 has not yet been fully elucidated.

 Gene

 The KIAA2013 gene is located on the short arm of chromosome 1, in location 36.22 (1p36.22).
 It can be found on the minus strand of the previously mentioned chromosome, running from 11,986,485 to 11,979,643.
 The gene contains 3 exons, 2 introns, and is 6,838 base pairs long.

 mRNA

 Splice variants

 There are two alternate splice variants.
 One retains a transcript length of 2539 bp and the other retains a transcript length of 2170.

 Structure

 The longest mRNA splice variant of the KIAA2013 protein contains 634 amino acid residues.
 The predicted weight of the protein is 69.2 kDa and its isoelectric point is 8.44.
 There is also a lysine multiplet of six amino acid residues in a row, beginning in position 28.
 This sequence, however, is located within the cleavable signal peptide and will most likely not remain a part of the mature protein.